Evidence Level

 2

-Bovine hydrolyzed collagen peptides at 5-10 g/day improve pain and function scores in mild-to-moderate knee osteoarthritis over 24 weeks.
-Effect sizes smaller than NSAIDs but useful as adjunct support with excellent safety profile.
+Bovine hydrolyzed collagen peptides at 5-10 g/day improved pain and function scores in mild-to-moderate knee osteoarthritis over 24 weeks vs placebo.
+Effect sizes are smaller than NSAIDs but useful as a non-pharmaceutical adjunct with a much better long-term safety profile.
+The Type I + Type III content may be advantageous for connective tissue beyond pure cartilage.

 3

-15 g bovine collagen plus 50 mg vitamin C taken 30-60 minutes pre-exercise increased plasma amino acid availability and supported tendon collagen synthesis markers.
-Provides mechanistic rationale for the timing-specific dosing strategy in athletic applications.
+15 g bovine collagen plus 50 mg vitamin C taken 30-60 minutes pre-exercise increased plasma amino acid availability and supported tendon collagen synthesis markers compared to placebo.
+Provides mechanistic support for the pre-exercise dosing protocol increasingly used in tendinopathy rehabilitation and connective tissue support protocols for active adults.

 4